Ch-sriram/monitoring-prometheus-grafana/README.md

       ssh <username>@<ubuntu-server-ip> # make sure the ubuntu server vm is started in headless mode
       ```

-   3. The extension will prompt for password, once you type it in, a dialog to `Confirm` will be asked where you've to click `Confirm` to connect to the vm via VSCode.
+   3. Choose a configuration file for configuring SSH keys and then the `Remote-SSH` extension will prompt for password, once you type it in, a dialog to `Confirm` will be asked where you've to click `Confirm` to connect to the vm via VSCode.

 </details>